-Cryotherapy is also referred to as cryoablation or cryosurgery, that uses freezing gas to destroy prostate cancer cells, while leaving the prostate gland intact.
+CRYOTHERAPY is also referred to as cryoablation or cryosurgery.
+It uses freezing gas to destroy prostate cancer cells, while leaving the prostate gland intact.
 The term cryotherapy is misleading as it is not a form of surgery.
 Cryotherapy was US Food and Drug Administration approved for prostate cancer treatment in the year 2000.
 It has been used in the past 20 years as an effective, minimally invasive management option for prostate cancer.

 How does cryotherapy destroy prostate cancer?

 Living tissue and cells of the body and prostate cannot tolerate extremely cold temperatures.
 Nitrogen or argon gas infused into the prostate gland rapidly extracts heat from the prostate gland.
 Ice crystals are formed as the heat is drawn out of the prostate gland, which causes rupture of the prostate cancer cells and cell death.
 Following the death of the prostate cancer cells, white blood cells clean up the dead cells and the body’s immune system attacks and destroys any remaining prostate cancer cells.

 There are two types of cryotherapy: Whole prostate cryotherapy which treats the whole prostate gland, this includes the prostate cancer cells and the healthy prostate tissue.
 Focal cryotherapy only treats the prostate tissue that involves the prostate cancer, thus less healthy prostate tissue is frozen when compared to whole prostate cryotherapy.

 Cryotherapy is an excellent treatment for men with localised prostate cancer, cases where the prostate cancer has only extended out of one side of the prostate gland or in the case of a prostate cancer recurrence after radiation therapy.